SAP-samples/cloud-extension-s4hana-business-process/mission/develop-serverless/README.md

 ![Business Application Studio](./images/serverless11.png)

-Hint: you should have enabled "SAP Cloud Platform Serverless Runtime Development" while creating a dev space in the Business Application Studio in one of the earlier steps.
+Hint: you should have enabled "SAP BTP Serverless Runtime Development" while creating a dev space in the Business Application Studio in one of the earlier steps.

 2. Open a Terminal and Login